 \begin{proof} The statement follows from Proposition~\ref{fact} combined with the obvious fact that the only pure contractions that are isomorphisms are the identity maps. \end{proof}

-\begin{corollary} Any morphism $\Phi = (\psi,\phi)$ such that $\phi: V' \to V''$ is order-preserving is a composite of a pure contraction followed by a local reordering. \end{corollary}
+\begin{corollary} Any morphism $\Phi = (\psi,\phi)$ such that $\phi: V' \to V''$ is order preserving is a~composite of a pure contraction followed by a local reordering. \end{corollary}

 \begin{proof} Another consequence of Proposition~\ref{fact}.
-Notice that the decomposition of $\phi$ in the bottom row of~(\ref{vcera_s_Jarkou_na_Korabe}) was specified so that if $\phi$ is order-preserving, $\pi$ must be the identity, thus $\eta = \id$ as well, so ${\it Li}$ in~(\ref{mam_prohlidky}) is the identity morphism. \end{proof}
+Notice that the decomposition of $\phi$ in the bottom row of~(\ref{vcera_s_Jarkou_na_Korabe}) was specified so that if $\phi$ is order preserving, $\pi$ must be the identity, thus $\eta = \id$ as well, so ${\it Li}$ in~(\ref{mam_prohlidky}) is the identity morphism. \end{proof}

-For each natural number $n \geq 0$ let $1_n$ (the {\em corolla\/}) be the graph $\bar{n}\to \bar{1}$ with the trivial involution.
-The corollas are not the local terminal objects in $\ttprGr$ since there are exactly $n!$ morphisms from any graph $\Gamma$ with $n$ legs to $1_n.$ Any such a morphism is completely determined by a linear order of the legs of $\Gamma.$
+For each natural number $n \geq 0$, let $1_n$ (the {\em corolla\/}) be the graph $\bar{n}\to \bar{1}$ with the trivial involution.
+The corollas are not local terminal objects in $\ttprGr$ since there are exactly $n!$ morphisms from any graph $\Gamma$ with $n$ legs to $1_n.$ Any such a morphism is completely determined by a linear order of the legs of $\Gamma.$